CCI-MOC/hil/docs/UPGRADING.rst

      $ haas-admin db upgrade heads

+4. If additional extensions have been added to ``haas.cfg``, re-run ``haas db create``, which will create any tables needed by those extensions.

-4. Restart the HaaS services
+5. Restart the HaaS services.